agent-uri/agent-uri/docs/rfc/draft-narvaneni-agent-uri-00.md

 If a single agent is deployed at the top level then it should be under `/.well-known` to be compatible with Agent2Agent protocol.

-- `/.well-known/agent.json` — For single-agent deployments (compatible with Agent2Agent)
+- `/.well-known/agent.json` -- For single-agent deployments (compatible with Agent2Agent)
-- `/.well-known/agents.json` — For multi-agent domains (maps agent names → descriptors)
+- `/.well-known/agents.json` -- For multi-agent domains (maps agent names -> descriptors)

 This descriptor is OPTIONAL but RECOMMENDED.
 It enables capability discovery, transport resolution, and compatibility with ecosystem tools.

-When present, the descriptor MAY use the AgentCard (as defined by Agent2Agent protocol by Google as of April 2025) schema as one possible format, or any equivalent JSON-LD–based structure that expresses the agent’s identity, capabilities, and behavioral metadata.
+When present, the descriptor MAY use the [AgentCard](#AgentCard) (as defined by Agent2Agent protocol by Google as of April 2025) schema as one possible format, or any equivalent [JSON-LD11] based structure that expresses the agent's identity, capabilities, and behavioral metadata.

-If the agent is deployed at a subdomain (e.g., `planner.acme.ai`), the agent descriptor SHOULD be published at `/.well-known/agent.json` on that domain.
+If the agent is deployed at a subdomain (e.g., `planner.example.org`), the agent descriptor SHOULD be published at `/.well-known/agent.json` on that domain.

 ## Ecosystem Registries        {#ecosystem-registries}